TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 ## Problem Statement

-- To gain insights into Supermarket Sales Performance, identifying key factors influencing customer purchasing behavior and product performance.
+- To analyze supermarket sales data, identifying key factors for improving profitability and operational efficiency.

 - This Exploratory Data Analysis (EDA) aims to address the following key questions :